judering/judering.github.io/index.md

 # RECENT AND UPCOMING PERFORMANCES

+## MARCH 2027
+"Beneath the Shadows" for orchestra will be performed by the National Symphony Orchestra of Ireland on the 19th March 2026, 7.30pm at the National Concert Hall.

 ## OCTOBER 2026
 "Something Beyond" for solo piano will be performed by DIPC 2025 winner Carter Johnson in Galway at the Ardilaun Hotel on October 3rd, 2026.